These are our expectations for students in our Foundations series of courses (Rope 201, 301 and 401).

 We expect students to come to class prepared to discuss any readings, videos, or podcasts assigned for that class and prepared to work through the ties and skills for that class.
 This includes bringing notes and written reflections that students created in preparation for class.
 It also includes taking notes during class as appropriate.

-We also hope that students will support each other and encourage students to share their experiences and what was helpful for them, to help others out during class when appropriate, and encourage each other in this pursuit.
+We also hope that students will support each other and encourage students to share their experiences and what was helpful for them, to help others out during class when appropriate, and to encourage each other in this pursuit.

 Website & Educational Resources

-However, any content that requires a user account to access it should only be used and accessed by that user.
+However, any content that requires a user account to access should only be used and accessed by that user.
 Please do not share materials that are restricted within your course.
 This is particularly true of videos that we create and provide.
 The reasons for this vary, but include: adherence to fair-use laws, protecting the privacy of individuals, and not presenting information out of context in ways that may cause that information to be misunderstood or misapplied.

 The identity of all students should be kept private and confidential.
 Unless you have been given express consent to share information about a student with someone not in the course, please do not do so.
+(This includes disclosing someone’s legal name, place of residence, occupation, etc. … again, without explicit consent to do so.)

 While we do allow students to take pictures or videos of their own tying, those images and videos must not contain any identifiable parts of another person without that person’s explicit consent.